Inangahua Junction

 Inangahua is a small settlement in the northwest of New Zealand's South Island.
 It consists of three settled areas: Inangahua Junction at the confluence of the Inangahua and Buller Rivers, 34 km north of Reefton and 46 km southeast of Westport; Inangahua Landing, 10 km further up the Inangahua River; and Inangahua township, 2 km east of the Junction.
 Murchison is 52 km further east.
 After the 1968 Inangahua Earthquake, most of the inhabitants left the area or shifted to the township, which is now the population centre and known simply as Inangahua.

 Inangahua's main industries include forestry, coal, farming and sawmilling.
-There is a small primary school, shops, fire station and earthquake museum.
+There is a fire station.

 Name

 The name of the town refers to inanga, the Māori word for whitebait (Galaxias spp.) and hua, the act of drying and preserving them in sealed containers; the river was known for its abundance of fish.
 Inangahua Junction was formerly known as Christies Junction.